-Edith had changed a lot since we were children, especially after she had started attending church more and even more so when she married Jimmy, but she still possessed a tendency to gossip and judge.
+Edith had changed a lot since we were children, especially after she had attended church more and even more so when she married Jimmy, but she still possessed a tendency to gossip and judge.

 “God’s still working on me,” she liked to remind me.

 I knew what she meant.
-God had been working on me as well in the last five years and he still had a lot of work to do.
+God had been working on me in the last five years, but he still had a lot of work to do.
 There were many days I looked at myself in the mirror, measuring tape hanging around my neck, a pencil tucked behind my ear, and laughed at the irony of someone who had once hated sewing now working as a dressmaker.
 As a teenager, I couldn’t thread a needle, let alone create an entire fashionable outfit for the women in town or hem pants for the men.
-While I had once silently cursed the idea of attending sewing classes with my mom and sister, sewing now supported me and my 6-year old son Jackson.
+While I had once silently cursed the idea of attending sewing classes with my mom and sister, sewing now supported me and my 6-year-old son Jackson.

 “So, why do you think Emmy wants you to meet her cousin?”
 Edith asked, still admiring the dress in the mirror.

-“She says she just wants to reintroduce him to us, so he knows some people in town now that he’s moved up here to work with her dad,” I said.
-“But she’s probably like everyone else who thinks Blanche needs a man to fix her life.”
+“She says she just wants him to know some people in town now that he’s moved up here to work with her dad, but she’s probably like everyone else who thinks Blanche needs a man to fix her.”

-Edith frowned as she turned to look at me, then pursed her lips together in a disapproving expression.
+Edith frowned and pursed her lips together in a disapproving expression as she turned to face me.
 “Everyone?
-I’ve never said you need a man to fix you, so not everyone says that.”
+I’ve never said you need a man to fix you, so not ‘everyone’ says that.”

-I sighed as I folded the fabric for Allie’s dress and laid it on a shelf behind me.
+I sighed and folded the fabric for Allie’s dress, laying it on a shelf behind me.
 “Well, Mama and Daddy and Emmy then.
 Not you.
 Still, I don’t know why they all don’t understand that I like life the way it is right now.
 I’m content.
 Jackson is happy.
 We’re doing well.”

 Edith folded her arms and leaned back against the sewing table, a smile tugging at her lips.
 “And you don’t have to let anyone in and risk being hurt again.
 Good plan.”

 I playfully tossed a rolled-up piece of tissue paper at her.
-“Hush your mouth, as Emmy always says.”
+“Borrowing a saying from Emmy, ‘hush your mouth.’”

-The front door to the shop opened, breaking into my thoughts.
-Our father stepped inside, briefcase in hand, grinning as he saw Edith trying to reach to unzip the dress from behind.
+We turned our heads at the sound of the front door opening and saw our father standing there, briefcase in hand, grinning as he saw Edith trying to reach to unzip the dress from behind.

 “Well, you look nice, Edith,” he said.
 “Special occasion?”

 Edith playfully slapped her hand against Daddy’s shoulder as she walked past him toward the changing room.
-“Very funny, Daddy.”
+“Hilarious, Daddy.”

 Daddy smiled.
 “I have to agree.
-She does love that boy.”
+She loves that boy.”